 If you receive a letter from CRA, DO NOT ignore it.
 Please read it to see if CRA is requesting information, adjusting your taxes, or confirming what you filed.
 If you don't understand what the letter is saying, bring it into our office and we would be happy to help you.

-Avoid Making GST Payments Twice
+Avoid Making Payments Twice to Government

-If you have received a GST notice of assessment that you thought was paid, it may be.
+If you have received a GST or Income Tax notice of assessment that you thought was paid, it may be.
 Your return is e-filed and reaches CRA almost immediately, whereas your payment takes time to process.
 That means the bill was likely mailed before your payment was applied.
 Please verify that the amount is paid before attempting to pay again.

 Check for Credit Balance on Source Deduction Forms